 Our journey nears its end with a visit Mao’s final resting place, his mausoleum in the centre of Tiananmen Square.

-End of Revolutionary Tour, free evening before meeting the next day to begin DPRK trip.
+End of the China leg of our tour.
+Free evening and overnight in Beijing before meeting the next day to begin trip to North Korea.

 Meet your YPT guide at 1:30pm at the Beijing Zhong Gu Hotel near Beijing Railway Station found here.
 During this meeting, we’ll go through the tour’s itinerary, receive DPRK visas and tickets, as well as a great chance to meet your fellow travellers and to discuss any other questions you may have about the DPRK.